 - Collaborative: working with the willing, with outcomes accessible to all engineering educators in Canada

-This multi-faceted approach will help to ensure that the efforts of the Initiative going forward are robust and consistent.
+This multi-faceted approach will help to ensure that the efforts of the project going forward are robust and consistent.

 In order to effectively communicate the goals, resources, and activities of the project, a Logic Model has been developed.
 The Project Framing and Logic Model document provides an overview of the targeted short-, medium-, and long-term outcomes for the E-CORE project.
 Of course, in a dynamic and rapidly changing environment, the framing itself will also be evolving.
 The most recent version of E-CORE’s Project Framing and Logic Model document can be viewed here.